gvwilson/sensibleadventures/cloudherd/new.md

 who---"

-Screaming its challenge, the troll crashed through the branches and threw itself at Kulbinder---or rather, at the spot where Kulbinder had been a heartbeat before.
+Screaming its challenge, the troll crashed through the branches and threw itself at the spot where Kulbinder had been a heartbeat before.
 The tiger was already airborne, twisting to grab another branch with all four paws.
 The troll and the tiger leaped again, chasing and retreating.

 "No, no, no," Ulfmaerr groaned.
 "Don't get them angry!"